-Indicate effective term and year course would first be offered and planned frequency of offering thereafter: Fall 2012, offered twice per year (NOTE: There is a two-term wait for implementation of any new course.)
-Indicate if there is a waiver required: TYES NO Will this be a required or elective course in the curriculum?
-Required uired Elective What is the probable enrollment when offered?
+Fall 2012, offered twice per year (NOTE: There is a two-term wait for implementation of any new course.)
+Indicate if there is a waiver required: YES NO Will this be a required or elective course in the curriculum?
+Required Elective What is the probable enrollment when offered?
 Estimate 150 Which of your present CFL faculty have the expertise to offer this course?
 Rekha Krishnan Mila Lazarova Jing Li Neil Abramson Are there any proposed student fees associated with this course other than tuition fees?
-PYES NO (If yes, attach mandatory supplementary fee approval form.)
-RESOURCE IMPLICATIONS NOTE: Senate has approved (\$.93-11) that no new course should be approved by Senate until funding has been committed for materials.
-Each new course proposal must be accompanied by a library report and, if appropriate, confirmation that funding arranderessed.
-Burnaby/Surrey Campus where course will be taught Library report status_N/A Provide details on how existing instructional resources will be redistributed to accommodate this new course.
-For example, will be eliminated or will the frequency of offering of other courses be reduced; are there changes in pedagogical style or class sizes additional course offering?
-No changes 140 Changes List any outstanding resource issues to be addressed prior to implementation: space, laboratory equipment, etc: Articulation agreement reviewed?
-OTHER IMPLICATIONS None
+"YES YOO (If yes, attach mandatory supplementary fee approval form.)
+RESOURCE IMPLICATIONS NOTE: Senate has approved (S.93-11) that no new course should be approved by Senate until funding has been committed for necessary library materials.
+Each new course proposal must be accompanied by a library report and, if appropriate, confirmation that funding arrangements have been addressed.
+Burnaby/Surrey Campus where course will be taught Library report status N/A Provide details on how existing instructional resources will be redistributed to accommodate this new course.
+For example, will another course be eliminated or will the frequency of offering of other courses be reduced; are there changes in pedagogical style or class sizes that allow for this additional course offering?
+No changes List any outstanding resource issues to be addressed prior to implementation: space, laboratory equipment, etc: Articulation agreement reviewed?
+YES NO Mot applicable OTHER IMPLICATIONS None